 Uranium in Canada: Everything You Need to Know

-To paint a picture of uranium mining in Canada in the past, present and future, we’ve compiled several facts for you below.
+To paint a picture of the uranium mining industry in Canada, we’ve compiled several facts for you below.
+Also see:

-- Canada is the 2nd largest producer and exporter of uranium in the world
+Canada is the second largest producer of uranium in the world

-- Canada has the largest high-grade uranium deposits with grades of up to 20 per cent uranium (100x higher than the world’s average)
+#3 - Canada is home to the world’s largest reserves of high-grade uranium with grades of up to 20% uranium – 100x greater than the global average [1]

-- More than 85 per cent of mined uranium in Canada is exported.
-The remainder is used to fuel CANDU reactors within Canada
+#5 - Roughly 80% of Canadian uranium production was exported in 2022 [2]; the remainder is used to fuel CANDU nuclear reactors in Canada [1]

 Canada is a Leader in Uranium Production

-Today, Canada remains the second largest global uranium producer.
-Despite losing the top spot back in 2009, we still have a lot to boast about such as the fact that Canada is home to the McArthur River and Cigar Lake mines, two of the largest and highest-grade uranium mines in the world.
+Today, Canada remains the second-largest global uranium producer.
+Despite losing the top spot back in 2009, Canadians still have a lot to boast about such as the fact that Canada is home to the McArthur River and Cigar Lake mines, two of the largest and highest-grade uranium mines in the world.

 With vast known resources – about 583,000 tonnes of U3O8 (triuranium octoxide, a stable form of uranium oxide) – and continued exploration efforts to date, Canada will play a substantial role in meeting the world's uranium demand for years to come.